gvwilson/thirdbit/src/fiction/iffy/index.md

 He would have gambled away the book tucked into the suit as well if Aunt Naggie hadn't misplaced it until it slipped his mind.
-It had belonged to Third when she was Iffy's age, and to Second before that, and came from a time when people made books out of paper and there were still parrots and eagles and flamingoes.
+It came from a time when people made books out of paper and there were still parrots and eagles and flamingoes.
-Iffy re-read it every night no matter how tired she was from chores.
+It had belonged to Third when she was Iffy's age, and to Second before that, and Iffy re-read it every night no matter how tired she was from chores.
 She drew the pictures from memory on her app when she was bored by school, and took it out on those rare occasions when another child came on board to play with her and told them all about *psittacus galgulus* and *aquila chrysaetos*